rabbitmq/rabbitmq-website/versioned_docs/version-3.13/queues.md

 Exclusive queues are declared on the "client-local" node (the node that the client declaring the queue is connected to), regardless of the `queue_leader_locator` value.

 ## Replicated and Distributed Queues {#distributed}

 [Quorum queues](./quorum-queues) is replicated, data safety and consistency-oriented queue type.
-Classic queues historically supported replication but it is **deprecated** and should be avoided.
+Classic queues historically supported replication but this feature was **removed** for RabbitMQ 4.x.

+Any client [connection](./connections/) can use any queue, whether it is replicated or not, regardless of the node the queue replica is hosted on or the node the client is connected to.
+RabbitMQ will route the operations to the appropriate node transparently for the clients.

 Queues can also be [federated](./federated-queues) across loosely coupled nodes or clusters.